SgtClutch/Cybersecurity/README.md

 # Reconnaissance

-During this step, we are going to do more scan and gather more information about the machine.
+During this step, we are going to do more scans and gather more information about the machine.
 And, we are going to target ftp,smb and ssh protocol.
 Our goal is gather more info that we can use to exploit the machine.

 In metasplot we will be using the auxliary module, this module does not excute any payload and is not directly related to exploitation.
-There are used for other tasks such as port scanning, DoS attacks etc. During the reconnaissance phase we will be using its scanning feature to scan the smb, ssh and ftp services.
+They are used for other tasks such as port scanning, DoS attacks etc. During the reconnaissance phase we will be using its scanning feature to scan the smb, ssh and ftp services.

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/98809bf6-9d82-4151-b5e2-1a6be5b7a046)